 When setting up an extension ladder, it should first be laid flat on the ground with its legs braced against the wall that you will be climbing up.
 The ladder should be lifted until it is almost vertical, at which point its base should be walked away from the wall to set the angle.

-To safely position the ladder, you should plan out the area measuring a ratio of 4:1 in terms of the height of ladder to determine distance from the wall, e.g. if the ladder is 16 feet tall, its base should be 4 feet away from the building wall.
+To safely position the ladder, you should plan out the area measuring a ratio of 4:1 in terms of the height of the ladder to determine the distance from the wall, e.g. if the ladder is 16 feet tall, its base should be 4 feet away from the building wall.

 The ladder will have a rope attached, which, when pulled, will raise a portion of the ladder known as the fly.
 Once this is at the height you need the ladder to be, make sure that both rungs are hooked securely to another rung, then tie off the rope.